eshvk/moleskine/README.md

 ----

 1. How to have categories.
-2. Does a twitter feed make sense?
-3. Change the angry red lines over links.
-4. Simple Javascript support
+2. Simple Javascript support
-5. A portfolio? look at skedasis for ideas.
+3. A portfolio? look at skedasis for ideas.
-6. Salvage more from the old theme (mathjax etc)
+4. Salvage more from the old theme (mathjax etc)
-7. Why have archives?
+5. Why have archives?
 Why not have categories?